shsagir/play-area-sync/docs/craft-3-deploy-with-git-uni.md

 ---

-## Prerequisite
+## Get ready

-For best the results here, make sure you have completed all steps from the [get ready guide](/get-ready) and have [Craft running on your local machine](/install-craft-locally).
+For best results here, make sure you have completed all steps from the [get ready guide](/get-ready) and have [Craft running on your local machine](/install-craft-locally).
 This guide is for advanced users: [Git](/git) and [Composer](/composer) are used from the terminal.
 There is a more simple guide to install Craft using SFTP [over here](/craft-3-upload-with-sftp).

 ## Deploy the code base with Git